HHSAPCompSci2020/capstone-project-sea/doc/README - Insane Nines.txt

 [Gives credit for project components.
 This includes both internal credit (your group members) and external credit (other people, websites, libraries).
 To do this:
 * List the group members and describe how each member contributed to the completion of the final program.
 This could be classes written, art assets created, leadership/organizational skills exercises, or other tasks.
 Initially, this is how you plan on splitting the work.
 * Give credit to all outside resources used.
 This includes downloaded images or sounds, external java libraries, parent/tutor/student coding help, etc.]
-Eric Chang - Did the networking classes server, client, clienthandler Andy Ding -
+Eric Chang - Networking classes such as server, client, clienthandler Andy Ding - GUI classes, UML diagram
-Samuel Zhou -
+Samuel Zhou - Card and Deck classes, UML diagram

 Outside resources: